minio/mc/docs/minio-client-complete-guide.md

 <a name="mb"></a>
 ### Command `mb` - Make a Bucket
 `mb` command creates a new bucket on an object storage.
 On a filesystem, it behaves like `mkdir -p` command.
 Bucket is equivalent of a drive or mount point in filesystems and should not be treated as folders.
-Minio does not place any limits on the number of buckets created per user.
+MinIO does not place any limits on the number of buckets created per user.
 On Amazon S3, each account is limited to 100 buckets.
 Please refer to [Buckets Restrictions and Limitations on S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for more information.

 ```sh